lingua-libre/Lingua-Libre-Bot/README.md

 ### Wikimedia deployment
 Request [existing maintainer](https://toolsadmin.wikimedia.org/tools/id/lingua-libre-bot) to add you as bot master.

-Lingua Libre Bot runs on Wikimedia cloud service **Toolforge**.
+Lingua Libre Bot runs on Wikimedia cloud service **Toolforge.org**.
 Usage of Toolforge requires careful [reading of the documentation](https://wikitech.wikimedia.org/wiki/Help:Toolforge/Quickstart).
-Use your wikimedia account to create a toolsadmin.wikimedia.org account, link with your other wikimedia accounts.
+> Use your wikimedia account to create a toolsadmin.wikimedia.org account, link with your other wikimedia accounts.
 Request membership.
+Connect your SSH key.
-Connect your SSH key, connect via terminal to Toolforge.org, use `become lingua-libre-bot` .
+> Connect via terminal to Toolforge.org via `ssh -i <path-to-ssh-private-key> <shell-username>@login.toolforge.org`, use `become lingua-libre-bot` : you now are in the working directory.
 To exit, type `exit`.

 ### Local test
 Git clone repository, then run with `--dryrun`.